CSCfi/allas-cli-utils/README.md

    source allas_conf --mode s3cmd --user your-CSC-user-account
 ```

-After successfull connection configuration you can start using tools like, _swift_, _rclone_, _restic_, __A_tools__
+After successful connection configuration you can start using tools like, _swift_, _rclone_, _restic_, __A_tools__
 or _s3cmd_ to manage data in allas.

 ## A_ -tools for easy access to Allas

 For those users, that just want to use Allas for storing data that is in CSC computing environment, CSC provides a set of commands for managing and moving data between CSC computing environment and Allas.

 **Note! since the update done on 1.3.
-2022, a-put no longer compresses the uploaded data as a default preprosessing operation.
+2022, a-put no longer compresses the uploaded data as a default preprocessing operation.
 In the future, use option -c in case you want to compress the data before upload.**

 ## Four main tools for using Allas